-To patch this data hole, various stakeholders came together to form the HELIX team in 2016 through a U.S. DOE State Energy Program grant hosted by Vermont.
-The purpose of this project is to develop a database capable of automatically populating real estate listings (whether they are accessed through local Multiple Listing Services (MLS) or portals like Trulia and Zillow) with home energy information from Home Energy Score and other sources when it is available and approved by the seller.
+To patch this data hole, NEEP assembled a team in 2016 to develop a database capable of automatically populating real estate listings (whether they are accessed through local Multiple Listing Services (MLS) or portals like Trulia and Zillow) with home energy information from Home Energy Score and other sources when it is available and approved by the seller.
 We are calling this database the Home Energy Labeling Information eXchange, or HELIX for short.